VerginJenifer/WDM_EXP10/README.md

 ### EX10 [PROJECT] Sentimental Analysis on Any Dataset Using Rapidminer
 ### DATE:
-### AIM: To create a project for Sentimental Analysis on Any Dataset a Using Rapidminer
+### AIM: To create a project for Sentimental Analysis on Any Dataset a Using Rapidmine
-### Description:
 <div align = "justify">

 ### Procedure: